 There are a host of reasons people over-eat or become addicted to eating.
 We have only scratched the surface.
 We will examine the reasons and explain the "how's" and "why's" in a series of articles to follow on emotional eating.

 Emotional eating disorder is more widespread and fundamental to weight issues than most people think.
-If you’ve suffered in the past with weight control there is a good chance some kind of emotional eating condition is at the root.
+If you've suffered in the past with weight control there is a good chance some kind of emotional eating condition is at the root.
 Because of this Free At Last Hypnosis tackles this issue in all its weight loss clinics.
 Find out more about our Weight Loss Hypnosis Service Programs here and our Fat Loss Laser-Like Lipo Red-Light Therapy Program here.